-Under the Industry Acts,6 it is a condition of every licence that the licensee provides the ERA with:
+Under the Water Act,6 it is a condition of every licence that the licensee provides the ERA with:

-- A performance audit conducted by an independent expert acceptable to the ERA not less than once in every 24-month period (or such longer period as the ERA allows). - A report by an independent expert acceptable to the ERA as to the effectiveness of the asset management system not less than once in every 24-month period (or such longer period as the ERA allows).7
+- An operational audit conducted by an independent expert appointed by the ERA at least once in every period of 24 months (or any longer period that the ERA allows). - A report by an independent expert engaged by the ERA as to the effectiveness of the asset management system at least once in every period of 24 months (or any longer period that the ERA allows).

-Regular audits by an independent expert (auditor) provide a level of assurance that the licensee is complying with the conditions of its licence.
+Regular audits by an independent expert (auditor) provide a level of assurance that the licensee is complying with the conditions of its licence.7